torsdag den 29. december 2022

 "Prince was very protective of me and my father was happy to place me in his care.
 I was given my own apartment and within weeks I was off on (the Diamonds And Pearls) tour to Australia and the Far East (in April 1992) as a dancer in his band," she recalled to Daily Mail Online.
 "He was very precise about what he wanted, in private too, because it was all work.
 Being with him was like being at the center of a 24-hour creative machine; if we weren't on stage, we were rehearsing, if we weren't rehearsing, we were in the studio.
 I've heard people say he's demanding, but I never gave him reason to be demanding, I was always on point.
 I loved it."

-The first song Prince had Mayte work on upon her arrival in Minneapolis was However Much You Want.
-"That was a duet that we did when I first came to Minneapolis," Mayte revealed in Uptown #21.
+The first song Prince had Mayte work on upon her arrival in Minneapolis was However Much U Want which he had initially recorded as a rock and roll piano jam along with a piano demo of And God Created Woman.
+"That was a duet that we did when I first came to Minneapolis," Mayte revealed about However Much U Want in Uptown #21.
 "It was supposed to be on the O(+> album, but it didn't make it."

 Photos: Jeff Katz